 In most cases, a loan officer or lender with expertise in VA loans should be able to complete the loan within a month’s time in most cases.

-VA loan closing costs can be rolled into the cost of the loan, allowing veterans to refinance with no out-of-pocket expenses.
+VA loan closing costs can be rolled into the cost of the loan, allowing veterans to refinance with little or no out-of-pocket expenses.
 Sometimes it is also possible for the lender to take the brunt of the cost in exchange for a higher interest rate on your loan.

 In order to qualify for a VA Streamline, you must meet the following requirements:

-- Be current on your mortgage with no more than one 30-day late payment within the past year.
+- Be current on your VA mortgage with no more than one 30-day late payment within the past year.

 - Your new monthly payment for the IRRRL must also be lower than the previous loan’s monthly payment.
 (The only time this condition does not apply is if you refinance an ARM to a fixed rate mortgage.)